-- Some join queries failed on Spark SQL with “buffer overflow” error.
+- Some join queries failed on Spark SQL with a “buffer overflow” error.

 Both Presto and Spark SQL remained highly available during our tests.
 There were instances when some of the nodes in the cluster either died (a join query on Presto killed multiple nodes) or weren’t added to the cluster (in one instance, only 9 out of 10 Spark SQL nodes were active in the cluster due to memory limitations).
 However, the queries were getting executed even if there is one worker node active in the cluster.

 Since completing our evaluation on EMR, we were delighted to learn that Qubole had already fixed the problems with using ORC on S3.
 In fact, Qubole suggests using ORC as a Presto best practice.
-We also learned that Qubole has committed their fixes back to the open source Presto project.
-Qubole has further extended Presto to include ability to cache data and metadata.
+We also learned that Qubole has committed their fixes back to the open-source Presto project.
+Qubole has further extended Presto to include the ability to cache data and metadata.

 Simple Query comparative results: